Looking to change your expat healthcare cover to Allianz care? We’re there to help

 - Mammogram (every two years for women aged 45+, or younger where a family history exists)

-- Prostate screening (yearly for men aged 50+, or from an earlier age where a family history exists)
+- Annual prostate screening (yearly for men aged 50+, or younger where a family history exists)

 - Colonoscopy (every ﬁve years for members aged 50+, or40+ where a family history exists)